Los Angeles Workplace Discrimination Lawyers

 - Medical condition;

 In addition to the above characteristics, it is against California law for an employer to prohibit an employee from speaking a language other than English in the workplace, unless the restriction is based on a justifiable business necessity.
-While federal law also addresses and prohibits the types of discrimination listed above, California law is more expansive, providing broader definitions for terms such as mental and physical disability, medical condition, and more.

 What Constitutes Discrimination in the Workplace?

 Discrimination is treating a person differently based on any of the characteristics listed above and not job performance alone.
 For example, promoting someone to a higher role based on their skin color, or denying someone else a promotion based on their marital status, are forms of discrimination.

 Refusing to hire someone, failing to pay a worker the same wage as other workers, excluding certain workers from opportunities, denying the use of company facilities, or issuing layoffs that only affect certain types of workers are all examples of discrimination.